What to Say to a Parent of a Child with Autism

-Adults who do not have children with autism may not always know the right thing to say to those who do.
+Adults who do not have autistic children may not always know the right thing to say to those who do.
 They may also want to offer to do something but don’t know what might be helpful.
-Here are some thoughtful ways to connect:
+Here are some thoughtful ways to connect with parents of autistic kids to show your support:

 Let the parents know that you would like to help.
 Often parents of autistic kids are so caught up in caregiving that they don’t think to ask for support.
 And it may be hard for them to ask for help, even with an invitation to do so—so don’t wait to be asked.